Survivors' Pathways Forward

 Our Teaching Artists provide training, mentorship and on-going support to our TATI trainees toward the goal of their teaching workshops in the arts in a variety of local anti-trafficking agencies.
 This step into a viable means of employment is an inspiration and an important anchor for survivors who are doing the hard work of rebuilding their lives.

 Our Teaching Artists often discover survivor's astonishing gifts in all of the arts.
-Our efforts to help survivors find gainful employment has pushed us to start a Social Enterprise Program, teaching survivors to make hand made goods.
+Our efforts to help survivors find gainful employment has pushed us to start a Social Enterprise Mentorship Program & teaching survivors to make hand made goods.

 Survivors are offered seminars in the basic skills of building, owning and running a small online retail enterprise.
 This includes business writing, basic bookkeeping, product photography, web-page building, and much more.

-Not only does this work serve as a pathway to employment, but it encourages a new self-definition of personal agency and skilled know-how.
+Not only does this work serve as a pathway to employment, but the mentoring component encourages a new self-definition of personal agency and skilled know-how.